 The Codex Alimentarius provides guidelines on nutrition labelling and advice on how to make labels more accessible, appealing and legible.
 Codex guidelines are used by most countries to establish their own food standards and as the basis for nutrition labelling regulations.
 Nutrition labelling policies need to be enforced and monitored rigorously and backed by public awareness and education efforts to bring about behavioral change.

-Governments should prioritize efficient, evidence-based policies that benefit people and the planet, focusing on nutritional quality and diversity of diets, and promoting environmentally-friendly and ecosystem-based sustainable solutions in the production of crops, livestock and fisheries to agroforestry.
-To encourage farmers to adopt sustainable practices, it is crucial to provide training and, when appropriate, incentives and financial support.
+Public Institutions, working hand in hand with local actors, should prioritize efficient, evidence-based policies that benefit people and the planet, focusing on nutritional quality and diversity of diets, and promoting environmentally-friendly and ecosystem-based sustainable solutions in the production of crops, livestock and fisheries to agroforestry.
+Through training, partnerships incentives and finance, farmers can be encouraged to adopt more sustainable practices for a better future.

 Consumers need to be encouraged to make healthier food choices through ongoing public awareness campaigns, nutrition education in schools, community interventions and point of sale information, including clear and consistent food labeling practices.
 Food taboos and social norms, which are discriminatory and prevent all people from having access to diverse, nutritious food should be addressed and debunked.
 Governments need to partner with academia and invest in a workforce of nutrition practitioners and empower civil society and ombudsman-type institutions that can also protect consumers’ rights.

-Knowledge, science, evidence, and technology can be powerful tools for driving food systems transformation.
-Governments can enhance their engagement with the scientific community and make use of technological advancements to shape more inclusive, sustainable and resilient agrifood systems that meet the nutritional needs of a growing population while also preserving natural resources, biodiversity and ecosystem health.
+Collaboration in knowledge, science, evidence, and technology is key for driving agrifood systems transformation.
+By working together, governments, researchers and communities can harness technological advancements to shape more inclusive, sustainable and resilient agrifood systems that meet the nutritional needs of a growing population while also preserving natural resources, biodiversity and ecosystem health.

 Collaborate with FAO to build a future where everyone has access to enough nutritious, safe and affordable foods.
 FAO can provide technical assistance on policy and legislation, help strengthen governance and monitoring mechanisms, develop capacities and promote multistakeholder and cross-sectorial policy dialogue to transform agrifood systems, facilitate South-South and Triangular Cooperation and enhance the right to foods for a better life and a better future for all.
 Consult the Committee on World Food Security (CFS) policy guidelines on Food Systems and Nutrition.